emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

 	Load file from url in *synchronously*.
 For the asynchronous version, see the :c:func:`emscripten_async_wget`.

 	In addition to fetching the URL from the network, preload plugins are executed so that the data is usable in ``IMG_Load`` and so forth (we synchronously do the work to make the browser decode the image or audio etc.).
+See :ref:`preloading-plugins` for more information on preloading files.

 	This function is blocking; it won't return until all operations are finished.
 You can then open and read the file if it succeeded.